-My oldest son Ryan, who was eleven years old at the time, got off a classic line one day.
+My son Ryan, who was eleven years old at the time, got off a classic line one day.
 He was lying on his bed watching television, and his mother had just finished her nightly chore of preparing his supper.
 But when she told him that supper was ready, he didn’t respond.
 Finally, after a few minutes, she ratcheted up the tone to a vintage motherly level and said, “Ryan, get in there and get your food!”
-In startled response to that, he said with genuine surprise, “Oh, I thought it was going to come to me.”
+In startled response, he said with genuine surprise, “Oh, I thought it was going to come to me.”

 If our Lord had wanted to use reasons, such as those often heard today, for not attending public worship He could have found many.
 Certainly He got very little out of the message, for after all He was the fulfillment of every Scripture read or explained in the service.
 Surely He knew more about God and spiritual things than anyone present, including the leaders in the synagogue.
 Too, He knew that the organization He was supporting would soon be replaced by the church.
 But still He went regularly.
 Christian liberty, properly understood, does not free one from regular responsibilities, including attending worship services (see Heb.
 10:25).